 Methandrostenolone, also known as 17α-methyl-δ1-testosterone or as 17α-methylandrost-1,4-dien-17β-ol-3-one, is a synthetic androstane steroid and a 17α-alkylated derivative of testosterone.
 It is a modification of testosterone with a methyl group at the C17α position and an additional double bond between the C1 and C2 positions.
 The drug is also the 17α-methylated derivative of boldenone (δ1-testosterone) and the δ1 analogue of methyltestosterone (17α-methyltestosterone).

 Drug Testing and Detention of Use

 Dianabol e.g, D-BOL is subject to hepatic biotransformation by a variety of enzymatic pathways.
-The primary urinary metabolites are detectable for up to 3 days, and a recently discovered hydroxymethyl metabolite is found in urine for up to 19 days after a single 5 mg. oral dose.
+The primary urinary metabolites detectable for up to 3 days, and a recently discovered hydroxymethyl metabolite found in urine for up to 19 days after a single 5 mg. oral dose.
 Several of the metabolites are unique to Dianabol e.g, D-BOL.
 Methods for detection in urine specimens usually involve gas chromatography-mass spectrometry.

 History Of Use In Sports